momom88/Udacity-3-LuciferQuizAppND/README.md

 # Udacity-3-LuciferQuizAppND

-This is the third project of the Google Developer Challenge Scholarship .The task given was to create a quiz app.
+This is the third project of the Google Developer Challenge Scholarship/Android Basics Nanodegree by Google .The task given was to create a quiz app.
 I chose lucifer serial

 * Use of ScrollView
 * Rotation of an ImageView